-Extensions
+7. Extensions

 The ideas expressed here for solving systems for general dense problems can be extended to the case of solving symmetric positive definite matrices using Cholesky factorization, dealing with linear least squares problems with the QR factorization.
 In addition the iterative refinement concept can be applied to eigenvalue/singular value computation (see [2,3,4,5]).
-Applying these ideas to sparse matrices is also an option that will be pursued in the future.
+Applying these ideas to sparse matrices is also an option that will be pursued in the future (see [15] for preliminary work in this area).